Table of Contents

 - Repetitive or compulsive behaviors

-There are instances where you may be able to easily find and treat the cause of your dog’s anxiety (when you might consider approaches such as situation avoidance, regular exercise and stimulation, and/or behavioral or obedience training), but in some cases, your dog’s anxiety may be totally out of your control (cue the 4th of July fireworks).
+There are instances when you may be able to easily find and treat the cause of your dog’s anxiety, but in some cases it may be totally out of your control (cue the 4th of July fireworks).
 In those times, you may want to seek out an alternative remedy—which brings us to calming treats.

 What Are Calming Treats?